 The amount of scientific evidence provides us with some excellent conclusions.
 Evolution is one conclusion that presents more and more evidence.
 But, the intelligence behind the process is elusive.
 Rupert Sheldrake calls intelligent force Morphic Resonance the unifying field Einstein sought to prove.

 Even though we have a name for this process, we don’t know how it works.
-The universe itself seems to be both ordered and chaotic at the same time, and we are a part of it.
+The universe seems to be both ordered and chaotic, and we are a part of it.
 It is hard to put into words.
 We are energy made conscious by some unmeasurable force.

 Even our simple states of consciousness are mysterious.
 Our three default states of consciousness, waking, dream, and sleeping, have specific physiological reference points.
-We all share these partitions of awareness with many types of life.
-We can also prove the existence of a 4th transcendent state.
+We all share these partitions of awareness with many types of life, and we can also prove the existence of a 4th transcendent state.

 We can measure it and experience it directly, but it is still hard to put into words; some call it pure consciousness, bliss consciousness, and the ground state.
 Consciousness is fluid, and sometimes these partitions of awareness are like the colors of the rainbow.